JoshuaFox/JoshuaFox.github.io/_posts/2020-12-15-aws-firewalls.md

 ---
 layout: post
-title: AWS Firewalls: How and When to Use Each One
+title: AWS Firewalls&#58; How and When to Use Each One
 subtitle: AWS offers a lot of firewall solutions, and now a new one.
 bigimg:
 - "/img/relax.jpeg"